TK's Reviews

 Taste

-I was half afraid to stick up this photo as it doesn’t do it justice at all.
-I was the first of the day and your man had to pour a bit off.
-Never had such good flavor from a sad glass.
-Have to come back.
+Hate to stick up this photo as it doesn’t do it justice.
+I was the first of the day and your man had to pour a lot off.
+Never had such good flavor from a sad looking pint.
 Barman class.
+Been back since.
+Much better.
+Harbour Bar still tops in town.

 Appearance